VHSgunzo/runimage/README.md

         or with runimage/Run name:
             "$PORTABLEHOMEDIR/{runimage/Run_name}"
             "$RUNIMAGEDIR/{runimage/Run_name}.config"
-        It can also be with the name of the executable file from RIM_AUTORUN env vars, or with the same name as the executable being run.
+        It can also be with the name of the executable file from RIM_AUTORUN env var, or with the same name as the executable being run.
     RIM_SANDBOX_HOME* similar to RIM_PORTABLE_HOME, but the system HOME becomes isolated.
-    RIM_SANDBOX_HOME_DIR and PORTABLE_HOME_DIR point to a specific directory or create it in the absence of.
+    RIM_SANDBOX_HOME_DIR and RIM_PORTABLE_HOME_DIR point to a specific directory or create it in the absence of.

     RunImage uses fakechroot and fakeroot, which allows you to use root commands, including in unpacked form, to update the rootfs or install/remove packages.